Battle of Pteria: Background

 Croesus learned of the sudden Persian uprising and defeat of his longtime rivals, the Medes.
 He attempted to use these set of events to expand his borders upon the eastern frontier of Lydia, by making an alliance with Chaldea, Egypt and several Greek city-states, including Sparta.
 Prior to his invasion, Croesus asked the Oracle of Delphi for advice.
 The Oracle suggested vaguely that, "if King Croesus crosses the Halys River, a great empire will be destroyed."
-Croesus received these words most favorably, instigating a war that would ironically and eventually end not the Persian Empire but his own.
+Croesus received these words most favorably, instigating a war that ironically would eventually end not the Persian Empire but his own.

 Croesus began the campaign with an invasion of Cappadocia, crossing the Halys and capturing Pteria, then capital of the district and formidable as a fortress.
 The city was sacked, (Note: McMahon and Steadman state Croesus demolished Pteria.) and the inhabitants enslaved.

 Cyrus advanced to halt the Lydian incursion.
 He incorporated northern Mesopotamia, while receiving the voluntary capitulation of Armenia, Cappadocia, and Cilicia.